Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 #### SSL

-Kafka broker with SSL supports can be configured in `tls` section.
+Kafka brokers with SSL support can be configured in the `tls` section.

     tls:
       type: JKS <--- TLS type